pknielski/pknielski.github.io/_posts/2019-07-06-basilgimlet.md

 *basil*

 Simple syrup
-*bottle of syrup, pan of syrup?*

 -sugar dissolved into water in a particular ratio.
 You can make it yourself or buy it.
+It's super easy to make, but if it's easier to buy it, do it.
+Here's one brand.

+*bottle of simple syrup*

-Generally it’s a cup of white (granulated) sugar and a cup of water in a pot, brought to a gentle boil.
+Make it yourself: It's a one to one ratio: one cup of sugar and one cup of water.
 Basically you are dissolving the sugar into the water and making sugar water.
-Make sure you let it cool; it will also last in the fridge for a month or two.
+Heat the sugar and water combo to a boil.
+Boil gently until the water is clear (all sugar solids are dissolved).
+Make sure you let it cool to room temperature; it will also last in the fridge for a month or two.

 All of these question marks are because it’s really a matter of taste.
 Things to think about: